-Verbal Ability

-Q.1.
-Choose the appropriate answer to complete the following sentence:

-To those of us who had always thought him timid, his ------ came as a surprise.

-(A) intrepidity (B) inevitability (C) inability (D) inertness

-Ans.
-(A)

-Q.2.
-Choose the appropriate answer to complete the following sentence:

-Medicine is to illness as law is to

-(A) discipline (B) anarchy (C) treason (D) etiquette

-Ans.
-(B)

-Q.3.
-Read the following paragraph:

-"The ordinary form of mercury thermometer is used for temperature ranging from - 40° F to 500° F. For measuring temperature below -40° F, thermometers filled with alcohol are used.
-These are, however, not satisfactory for use in high temperatures.
-When a mercury thermometer is used for temperature above 500° F, the space above the mercury is filled with some inert gas, usually nitrogen or carbon dioxide, placed in the thermometer under pressure.
-As the mercury rises, the gas pressures is increased, so that it is possible to use these thermometers for temperatures as high as 1000° F."

-With what, besides mercury, would a thermometer be filled if it was designed to be used for measuring temperature of about 500°F?

-(A) Pyrometer (B) Inert gas (C) Iron and brass (D) Gas

-Ans.
+Verbal Ability Q.1.
+Choose the app ropriate answer to co omplete the following sentence: After severallaunched successful d the missile into spac ce, the spacecraft were finally (A) abortive (B) difficult (C) experimental (D) preliminary Ans.
+(A) Q.2.
+Choose the app ropriate answer to co omplete the following sentence: Medicine is to illnes s as law is to (A) discipline (B) anarchy (C) treason (D) etiquette Ans.
+(B) Q.3 .
+Read the follow ing paragraph: 500°F. For measuring These are, however thermometer is used with some inert gas pressure.
+As the measuring the source of the sou ng temperature below r, not satisfactory f d for temperature al , usually nitrogen or v -40°F, thermometer for use in high temp bove 500°F, the space carbon dioxide, place pressures is increased rature ranging from -40°F to s filled with alcohol are used. beratures.
+When a mercury above the mercury is filled and in the thermometer under l, so that it is possible to use mercury, would a th erature of about 500 f it was designed to be used (A) Pyrometer (B) Inert gas (C) Iron and brass (D) Gas Ans.
 (B)